StarGate01/p8b-infinitime/README.md

 - ~Update mcuboot to latest~ done
 - ~Fix wake from sleep~ done
 - ~Update Infinitime to latest (requires touch driver improvements)~ done
-- Test and adjust to P8a watch
+- ~Test and adjust to P8a watch~ done
+- Implement tap to wake on P8a

 ## LFCLK and missing LF crystals